 |Animals that grant Cotton||Agnes (Cool)

 Kid Cat (Sporty)

-If this guide helped you out and you're looking for more info on the game, check out GameSkinny's other Animal Crossing Pocket Camp guides.
+If this guide to the Pocket Camp animals helped you out and you're looking for more info on the game, check out GameSkinny's other Animal Crossing Pocket Camp guides.